Geri-Borbas/iOS.Library.eppz_reachability/README.md

     if (reachability.reachable) [self postSomething];
 }];
 ```
-Also there is an option to observe reachability status without any need to retain, or even reference any instance on client side.
+Also there is an option to observe reachability status without any need to reference any instance on client side.
 ```Objective-C
 //Listen.
 [EPPZReachability listenHost:hostNameOrIPaddress delegate:self];